SumoLogic/sumologic-documentation/docs/send-data/sources/installed-collectors/preconfigure-machine-collect-remote-windows-performance-monitoring-logs.md

 ---
 id: preconfigure-machine-collect-remote-windows-performance-monitoring-logs
+title: Preconfigure a Machine to Collect Remote Windows Performance Monitoring Logs
 ---

-# Preconfigure a Machine to Collect Remote Windows Performance Monitoring Logs
+#

 Use the instructions in this topic to preconfigure a machine to work with the Remote Windows Performance Monitor Log source.